clearlydefined/docker_dev_env_experiment/README.md

 curl http://localhost:4000
 ```

+### Additional Setup to Simulate Deployment (Optional)

+Both production and development deployments utilize Azure storage.
+To facilitate development and debugging, the Azurite open-source emulator can be used.
+For more details on Azurite, see the [documentation](https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=docker-hub%2Cblob-storage).

+The `docker-compose-azurite.yml` file is modified to include the Azurite Docker container.
+Environment variables are documented in the `azurite_localdb_env`.

 ### Additional Setup for GitHub curation(Optional)

 If you want to work with curation on GitHub, you could follow these steps